solitone/josm_strava_cookies/README.md

 Utility for setting Strava cookies in JOSM preferences.
 This allows to get a high resolution [Strava Heatmap](https://www.strava.com/heatmap).

 ## Requirements
+Two possible set-ups:
-- python 2 is required.
-The pre-installed version that comes with macOS works properly.
+- Python 2 (the pre-installed version that comes with macOS works) + OSX and Safari
-- Currently, only macOS and the Safari browser are supported.
+- Python 3 + package 'browser_cookie3', browsers Firefox or Chrome on OSX
+- Extension to other Operating Systems is in progress

 ## Usage
 1. Browse to the [Strava Heatmap](https://www.strava.com/heatmap) and setup a Strava account.